 For customers with overhead electrical service, the primary power comes from the utility company's power lines via a transformer mounted on the power pole.
 The heavy lines that hang between the transformer and the house are collectively called the service drop.
 These must be a minimum of 12 feet above a driveway.

 The point of attachment to a house's service connection should be a minimum of 10 feet above the ground.
 The service drop typically connects to the house at the top of a vertical pipe called a masthead or weatherhead.
 This connection point is called the service point and in many cases represents the dividing line between the utility and the customer.
 From the service point, the service entrance conductors carry the electricity to the home's service panel or breaker box.

 With underground service, the service lines between the utility transformer and the house are known as the service lateral, and the service entrance conductors often travel up to the service panel rather than down from the roof.
 The service lateral cables must be protected in the ground by conduit until they reach a depth of four feet.

 Meter and Service Panel Connections

 The service entrance conductors connect to a utility meter, which records all electricity used by the house.
 After the meter, there are three service conductor wires that come into a service panel: two hot feeder wires and a neutral wire that bonds to the case ground of the service.
-This ground is then connected and bonded to both the water piping within the home a ground rod driven into the earth near the service panel.
+This ground is then connected and bonded to both the water piping within the home and a ground rod driven into the earth near the service panel.